© Cheryl Bolen

 The Houses of Parliament that we know today were constructed during Queen Victoria’s reign.
 Prior to the 1834 fire, the House of Commons met at St. Stephen’s Chapel within the Palace of Westminster, and the House of Lords met in the White Chamber of the Palace of Westminster, then in 1801moved to larger quarters at the former Court of Requests (still at the Palace of Westminster).

 Prior to the Great Reform Bill of 1832, the legislative power of the kingdom rested with a handful of rich, aristocratic landowners.
-In the early 1800s, eight powerful peers controlled 51 seats in Commons.
-Of the 658 seats in Commons, about half were controlled by lords.
+In the early 1800s, eight powerful peers controlled 51 seats in the House of Commons.
+Of the 658 seats in the House of Commons, about half were controlled by lords.
 In most cases, the eldest son of a peer—if not all the peer’s sons—stood for Parliament.
 (Note, the British do not “run” for office.)
-Standing for a seat in the House of Commons was costly because votes were actually paid for in those days before secret ballots, but it was an expense these aristocratic families incurred for the sake of participating in government.
+Standing for a seat in the House of Commons was costly because voters were bribed to vote for particular candidates, and their compliance was ensured because ballots were not secret.

-It should be noted that while some viscounts sat in the House of Lords, those viscounts with courtesy titles and non-representative Irish peers had to stand for the House of Commons.
+It should be noted that while some viscounts sat in the House of Lords, those viscounts with courtesy titles and non-representative Irish peers who wanted to serve in government had to stand for the House of Commons.
 In Regency times many viscounts who were sons of the nobility or Irish viscounts served in the House of Commons.
 Among the vast number of these were Viscount Palmerston (Irish peer), Viscount Duncannon (son of the Earl of Bessborough), Viscount Althorp (son of Earl Spencer), and Viscount Fordwich (son of Lord Cowper).

 Because of the indolent lifestyle of the aristocrats in both houses, Parliament during the Regency did not begin until 4 p.m., with sessions often lasting until the wee hours of the morning.